Kmakj/Technology-Notes/README.md

 In React apps, whether a component is stateful or stateless is considered an implementation detail of the component that may change over time.
 You can use stateless components inside stateful components, and vice versa.

 # Redux

+There are three fundamental principles of Redux

+## The Three Principles

+**Single source of truth**
+The **state** of your whole application is stored in an object tree within a single store.

+This makes it easy to create universal apps, as the state from your server can be serialized and hydrated into the client with no extra coding effort.
+A single state tree also makes it easier to debug or inspect an application; it also enables you to persist your app's state in development, for a faster development cycle.
+Some functionality which has been traditionally difficult to implement - Undo/Redo, for example - can suddenly become trivial to implement, if all of your state is stored in a single tree.

+**State is read-only**

+> The only way to change the **state** is to emit an action, an object describing what happened.

+This ensures that neither the views nor the network callbacks will ever write directly to the state.
+Instead, they express an intent to transform the state.
+Because all changes are centralized and happen one by one in a strict order, there are no subtle race conditions to watch out for.
+As actions are just plain objects, they can be logged, serialized, stored, and later replayed for debugging or testing purposes.

+**Changes are made with pure functions**

+> To specify how the state tree is transformed by actions, you write pure **reducers**.

+**Reducers** are just pure functions that take the previous state and an action, and return the next state.
+Remember to return new state objects, instead of mutating the previous state.
+You can start with a single reducer, and as your app grows, split it off into smaller reducers that manage specific parts of the state tree.
+Because reducers are just functions, you can control the order in which they are called, pass additional data, or even make reusable reducers for common tasks such as pagination.

+## Actions

+First, let's define some actions.

+Actions are payloads of information that send data from your application to your store.
+They are the only source of information for the store.
+You send them to the store using `store.dispatch()`